nordinbelkacemi/huffman-coding/README.md

-# Huffman kódoló specifikáció
+# File compression program using Huffman coding

-A program lényegében egy fájltömörítő amely két műveletet tud végezni...
+The program can compress text files, and restore them.

-## Tömörítés
+## Compression

 **input:**
-* `example.txt` fájl (eredeti fájl)
+* `example.txt` fájl (original file)

-A felhasználó operációs rendszeréhez megfelelő program futtatási parancsot beírhatjuk
+Run the following command to compress the file

 |OS| command |
 |--|--|